Moremi Game Reserve

 Weather & Best Time To Visit

-The reserve can be visited all year round, although heavy rainfall in the summer season makes some of the roads inaccessible.
+The reserve can be visited all year round, although heavy rainfall in summer makes some of the roads inaccessible.
 The rainy season, which occurs from November to March, is the best birdwatching period.
 From April to October, the animals can be viewed best during the dry season, with September and October being the finest time to travel.

 Contrary to popular belief, during the dry season, the Okavango water levels are at their highest, as the water originates from rains in the highlands of Angola and flows almost 2000 km before reaching the region.
 Moremi is unique because it offers various safaris, including boating and walking safaris, just beyond the reserve's borders.